 When I started, I thought the biggest hurdle would be publication: would anyone want my stories?
 It didn’t occur to me that if they did, I still wouldn’t get paid.
-Over time, I learned and figured that for now, I was happy writing for the sake of it.
+Once I realised, I figured that for now, I was happy writing for the sake of it.
 Sort of.
 At least until I’d published a novel or two, and could be taken as a ‘serious author’ (whatever that means — the subject of another post perhaps).

 It’s not that simple.
 This week, The Guardian published an article by Liz Bury, ‘Philip Hensher stirs debate among authors after refusing to write for free’ – and it makes for sober reading.